AraBlocks/ara-contracts/README.md

 Checks if the proxy for a content `DID` exists.

 - `contentDid` - The `DID` of the content to check

+Returns a `boolean` indicating whether a proxy contract exists for a `contentDid`.

 ```js
 const exists = await registry.proxyExists(contentDid)